-Normal rush hours in Bangkok fall between 07:00 and 09:00 in the morning and 16:30 and 20:00 in the evening but the roads can be busy at any time of day.
+Normal rush hours in Bangkok fall between 07:00 and 09:00 in the morning and 16:30 and 20:00 in the evening but the main remain busy at any time of day.
 Getting stuck in traffic at places like Sukhumvit Road is something you want to absolutely avoid, as you can easily end up stationary for two hours.

 Bangkok's traffic jam at Sukhumvit Road

 We’ve divided this list of Bangkok Public Transport into four different groups: travel by railway, road, boat and travel to and from airports.
 We’ve added some non-public transport to this list as well, to give you an overview of all the available options.